clokep/jmatio/JMatIO/readme.txt

 - Organize JUnit tests
 - Refactor exceptions
 - Make structures and cell arrays more user friendly
+- Support R/W for v4 format

 CHANGE LOG:
+[06.05.2012]
++ Initial support for MLObject, MLFunctionHandle and MLOpaque classes.
++ Allow writing of uncompressed data.
++ Offloading of writing of an object's data to each class.
++ Major clean up of tests.

 [05.25.2012]
 + Generate Numeric classes from a template file.
 + Rewrite MLLogical to internally handle data different.